addyosmani/backbone-fundamentals/index.md

 })(jQuery);
 ```

 So the view works like the model in that we use the extend function and pass it properties.
 The tagName property defines the container of the view, the className defines the class of the container and template is, well, the template for the view.
 The render function creates the tmpl function by calling underscores template function with one argument (the template from our index.html).
 It then calls the `tmpl` function with our model… wait a minute!
 What model?
-Well, this is something that we need to provide as an argument when we call out view constructor.
-As it looks now our view isn’t connected to any element in out html page either, so let’s take care of that now:
+Well, this is something that we need to provide as an argument when we call our view constructor.
+As it looks now our view isn’t connected to any element in our html page either, so let’s take care of that now:

 ```javascript
 (function ($) {